Courses and Requirements

 Video Game Nation.

 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
-(Same as Cinema and Media Studies 205.)
-Maximum enrollment, 20.
+Maximum enrollment, 18.

-An examination of music in American film from silent films to the present with an emphasis on the golden age of Hollywood.
-Topics include the development of musical conventions in film, different approaches of film composers (Steiner, Tiomkin, Rózsa, Herrmann, Newman, Bernstein, Williams), and the meanings that music brings to the films' narratives.
-Includes films such as Casablanca, Citizen Kane, To Kill a Mockingbird, Of Mice and Men, A Streetcar Named Desire, West Side Story, Bonnie and Clyde, American Graffiti, O Brother, Where Art Thou?, The Hours.
-Special attention to films of Hitchcock.
+Examination of music in American film from silent films to the present with emphasis on the golden age of Hollywood.
+Topics include the development of musical conventions in film, different approaches of film composers (Steiner, Tiomkin, Rózsa, Herrmann, Newman, Bernstein, Williams), the meanings that music brings to film narratives.
+Includes films such as Casablanca, The Adventures of Robin Hood, To Kill a Mockingbird, Of Mice and Men, A Streetcar Named Desire, Amadeus, The Shawshank Redemption, Oh Brother, Where Art Thou?
+Special attention to Hitchcock films (Psycho, Vertigo, Rear Window).
 Prerequisite, two courses, in any combination, in music, film, or literature.
 Three hours per week for film viewings in addition to class time.
-(Same as Music 245.)
+Music 345 has an additional independent project.
+Registration at the 300-level only with instructor’s permission.
+(Same as Music 245/345.)
 Hamessley.

 Media Theory and Visual Culture.